LOANS / LEASES AND ALLOWANCE FOR CREDIT LOSSES

 Huntington assesses the risk in the loan portfolio by utilizing numerous risk characteristics.
 The classifications described above, and also presented in the table below, represent one of those characteristics that are closely monitored in the overall credit risk management processes.

-For all classes within the C&I and CRE portfolios, all loans with an obligor balance of $1 million or greater are considered for individual evaluation on a quarterly basis for impairment.
+For all classes within the C&I and CRE portfolios, all loans with an outstanding balance of $1.0 million or greater are considered for individual evaluation on a quarterly basis for impairment.
 Generally, consumer loans within any class are not individually evaluated on a regular basis for impairment.
-However, certain home equity and residential mortgage loans are measured for impairment based on the underlying collateral value.
 All TDRs, regardless of the outstanding balance amount, are also considered to be impaired.
 Loans acquired with evidence of deterioration of credit quality since origination for which it is probable at acquisition that all contractually required payments will not be collected are also considered to be impaired.